ironscar/unreal-engine-dev-starter/docs/sculpting/anatomy02.md

 # Anatomy 02: Torso Muscle groups

-We will cover mainly the torso and upper arms, and some of the lower arm (which will later have its own section)
+We will cover mainly the torso and upper arms, and some of the lower arm (which will later have its own section) Find the sketches in `Personal Projects/Learnings/skeletal-reference.psd` on the `Anatomy 02` group

 ## Anterior (front) visible bones